Bioconductor/ExperimentHub_docker/README.md

 <a name="prerequisites"></a>
 ### Prerequisites

-Set the environment variable `MYSQL_REMOTE_PASSWORD` to the correct value, found in the "ExperimentHub production server" section of the Google Doc "Credentials For Bioconductor Cloud resources".
+Set the environment variable `MYSQL_REMOTE_PASSWORD` to the password found in the "ExperimentHub production server" section of the Google Doc "Credentials For Bioconductor Cloud resources".

 The container will not work properly unless this is set.